trickymind1324/codesphere/docs/MVP_PROGRESS_AND_ROADMAP.md

 - ✅ User can solve problems in 7 languages
 - ✅ User can run code and see test results
 - ✅ User can submit code for full evaluation
-- ✅ User can view submission history
+- ✅ User can view submission history with filters and statistics
+- ✅ User can track their progress with user statistics dashboard
-- ✅ User can take time-limited assessment via unique link
+- 🔄 User can take time-limited assessment via unique link (pending)

 **Enterprise Side:**
 - ✅ Recruiter can create assessments with 3-10 problems